Code-the-Dream-School/node-express-pages/lesson2/assignment2.md

     ```
     writeFile(...) // write line 1
     .then(() =>{
-    writeFile(...)  // write line 2
+       return writeFile(...)  // write line 2.
+       // Return the promise so you can chain the .then statements
     })
-    .then // write the third line, and then call readFile to read it back out, and then log it.
+    .then // write the third line, and follow that with two more .then blocks,
+    // one to call readFile to read it back out, and one to log the data to the screen.
     ...
     .catch((error) => {
         console.log("An error occurred: ", error)